A Model-Free Universal AI: Conclusion

 We introduced Universal AI with Q-Induction (AIQI), the first model-free universal agent.
 AIQI performs universal induction over distributional action-value functions---rather than over environments or policies as in prior work.
 It is essentially a Monte Carlo control algorithm, the most primitive form of model-free RL.
 We prove that AIQI is strong asymptotically $\eps$-optimal, asymptotically $\eps$-Bayes-optimal, and, as expected from an on-policy MC control algorithm, not self-optimizing.
 Remarkably, the only assumption we make is grain of truth, which is standard in universal AI and has a known resolution via reflective oracles.

 Our findings significantly broaden the known landscape of universal agents.
-We hope this provides both a theoretical foundation for understanding MC control with sequence models in partially observable or continual settings, and a blueprint for the analysis of other policy iteration algorithms in general environments.
-Promising directions for future work include exploring whether a single unified predictor can replace the phase-indexed family of return-predictors, investigating whether a Bayesian version of temporal difference learning can be used to construct asymptotically optimal or self-optimizing policies, and analyzing the properties of AIQI with exploration strategies that are more sophisticated than $\eps$-greedy, such as Thompson sampling.
+We hope this provides both a theoretical foundation for understanding MC control with sequence models, and a blueprint for the analysis of other policy iteration algorithms in general environments.
+Promising directions for future work include analyzing the properties of AIQI with exploration strategies that are more sophisticated than $\eps$-greedy, such as knowledge-seeking agents \citep{orseau2014universal}, investigating similarities/differences between AIQI and AIXI, and exploring other possible forms of model-free universal AI such as those that involve policy search.

-\begin{contributions} Briefly list author contributions.
-This is a nice way of making clear who did what and to give proper credit.
-This section is optional.

-H.~Q.~Bovik conceived the idea and wrote the paper.
-Coauthor One created the code.
-Coauthor Two created the figures. \end{contributions}